swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 considerable overhead to your multiprocessing.

 The objects that cannot be pickled come in two varieties: those for which pickling does not make sense, and those for which it has simply not been implemented.
 A good example for the first category is file objects.
 The second category contains mainly object types defined in extension modules whose authors didn't implement pickling.
 If you use an old release of NumPy, you may discover that its array-aware functions are not picklable, making it impossible to use such a function directly as a task in multiprocessing.
-For Python's built-in objects, there is one important restriction that are due to the implementation details of pickle: functions and classes can only be pickled if they are defined at the top level of a module.
+For Python's built-in objects, there is one important restriction that is due to the implementation details of pickle: functions and classes can only be pickled if they are defined at the top level of a module.
 This means, for example, that if you define a function inside another function, you cannot pickle it and thus not pass it to a multiprocessing task.

 The performance implications of pickling are rather obvious: you should try to pass as few arguments as possible to your tasks, and make sure you pass no more data than you really need to.
 For example, rather than passing a huge list and the index of the item that your taks is supposed to process, you should pass only that item.

 ## Challenge